nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 **Note:** WSL can be installed from command line only in newer versions of Windows 10 or Windows 11 ( Refer [here](https://learn.microsoft.com/en-us/windows/wsl/install) )
 * Open a command line in administrator mode
 * Run the command `wsl --install` and restart the computer.
 This will install WSL along with Ubuntu Linux distribution
-* To install WSL without the default Ubuntu Linux distribution, run the command `wsl --install --no-distribution`
+* To install WSL without the default Ubuntu Linux distribution, run the command `wsl --install --no-distribution` instead

+## Install

 ## TODOs
 * install from cmd with --no-distribution